ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

     results = s3://elasticblast-YOURNAME/results/BDQA
     options = -task blastp-fast -evalue 0.01 -outfmt "7 std sskingdoms ssciname"

-You will need to make the following changes to the configuration file:

-#.
-Replace YOURNAME on the "label" line with your name using all lower case letters.
-#.
-Replace YOURNAME on the "results" line with your name using all lower case letters.

 ElasticBLAST will place your results at s3://elasticblast-YOURNAME/results/BDQA.
 For your next search, you should use a different token than BDQA or remove those results, otherwise elastic-blast will refuse to run as it would overwrite your old results.